 This inspiring festival is made possible by our incredible sponsors, who also strongly believe in Mountainfilm's mission to use the power of film, art and ideas to inspire audiences to create a better world.
 Sponsors help us reach out and include the broadest possible audience as well as fly in special guests to inform us on environmental and cultural activities around the world.

 For questions or more information regarding Mountainfilm sponsorship, please contact Gaby Mercer-Slomoff at firstname.lastname@example.org. ▸ Learn more about Sponsorship Opportunities

 TICKETS & PASSES

-Families: Children ages 6 to 12 will enjoy the Kidz Kino program, which is geared towards this age group.
+FAMILIES: Children ages 6 to 12 will enjoy the Kidz Kino program, which is geared towards this age group.
 Older children will enjoy and learn from most of the regular festival programs.
 Documentaries are not given ratings, but much of the content would garner a PG or PG-13 rating.
 Pay special attention to film descriptions; some films delve deeply into challenging content — such as war, slavery, or poverty — and the description will help you make a decision based on your child.

-Our aim: to build an informed and engaged community through intimate conversations that connect cultures, preserve environments and inspire activism.
+OUR AIM: to build an informed and engaged community through intimate conversations that connect cultures, preserve environments and inspire activism.

-Each year TTMF has grown in depth and reach and we are continually motivated by the good work that Telluride Mountainfilm is producing.
-And each festival Stephen Bove and David Holbrooke craft another impossibly better lineup of films that inspire us and set the stage for important conversations about the world we live in.
+Each year TTMF has grown in depth and reach and we are continually motivated by the good work that Mountainfilm is producing.
+And each festival Stephen Bove and the staff at Mountainfilm craft another impossibly better lineup of films that inspire us and set the stage for important conversations about the world we live in.
 We invite artists, filmmakers and activists, not only to hear their stories and share our own, but also to flood our town with the dynamic cross-fertilization that is the inevitable outcome.
 For more information the Mountainfilm, visit their website at http://mountainfilm.org.